Skip to content

 Aled Jones

-However Noël was not interested in the praise or publicity she got as a heroine insisting it was the seaman Jones, her cousin-in-law Gladys and other occupants who deserved the recognition.
-She gifted Jones with an inscribed silver pocket watch to which Jones responded by gifting the Countess the brass number plate from, their lifeboat.
-The pair wrote to each other every Christmas and maintained communication up until her death.
+However, Noël was not interested in the praise or publicity she got as a heroine, insisting that the seaman Jones, her cousin-in-law Gladys and other occupants deserved the recognition.
+She gifted Jones with an inscribed silver pocket watch, to which Jones responded by gifting the Countess the brass number plate from their lifeboat.
+The pair wrote to each other every Christmas and maintained communication until her death.

-Thomas Dyer-Edwards, the countess’ father gifted a lifeboat called Lady Rothes to the Royal National Lifeboat institution in 1915 in gratitude for his daughter’s rescue from the Titanic.
+In 1915, Thomas Dyer-Edwards, the Countess’s father, gifted the Royal National Lifeboat Institution a lifeboat called Lady Rothes in gratitude for his daughter’s rescue from the Titanic.

 Lady Countess Rothes is famous for taking the tiller of her lifeboat and helping row the craft to the safety of the rescue ship Carpathia.
-Alongside able seaman Tom Jones, Noël handled the tiller of the boat steering it away from the sinking liner and rowing it to the rescue ship, while encouraging other survivors with her calm decisiveness.
+Alongside able seaman Tom Jones, Noël handled the boat’s tiller, steering it away from the sinking liner and rowing it to the rescue ship while encouraging other survivors with calm decisiveness.

-The Countess has featured in the 1979 movie SOS Titanic by Kate Howard as well as James Cameron’s 1997 film.
-Rochelle Rose portrayed the countess in the movie.
-She is also mentioned in the first episode of Downtown Abbey by the Crawley family who alluded to having spent time with her.
+The Countess was featured in Kate Howard’s 1979 movie SOS Titanic and James Cameron’s 1997 film.
+Rochelle Rose portrayed the Countess in the movie.
+The Crawley family alluded to having spent time with her in the first episode of Downtown Abbey.

 Archibald Gracie IV